We’ve all been in awkward social situations.

 Ray Dalio says that the whole is more important than the single person.

-Terry has done a mistake and the group has already spoken about that.
-And albeit he didn’t desve a harsh punishment, you don’t want to keep going against the group.
+Terry has made a mistake and the group has already spoken about that.
+And albeit he didn’t deserve a harsh punishment, you don’t want to keep going against the group.

 The Social Rescue Equation

 To generalize, you rescue people in social situations in two ways:

 - Putting your social weight behind them